bfattori/js-date-fiddler/README.md

 ### .weeks(num)

 Depending on the operation, this modifies the week (moving the date by 7 days) within the fiddler.

 ---

+### .timezone(string)

+If you have TimezoneJS installed, this will set the timezone of the date, otherwise it does nothing.

+---